metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
 Must be set if type is 'Localhost'.
 Must NOT be set for any other type.

-<a id="nestedatt--spec--max_scale--metrics--exporter--pod_security_context--sysctls"></a>
-### Nested Schema for `spec.max_scale.metrics.exporter.pod_security_context.sysctls`

-Required:

-- `name` (String) Name of a property to set
-- `value` (String) Value of a property to set

-<a id="nestedatt--spec--max_scale--metrics--exporter--pod_security_context--windows_options"></a>
-### Nested Schema for `spec.max_scale.metrics.exporter.pod_security_context.windows_options`

-Optional:

-- `gmsa_credential_spec` (String) GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
-- `gmsa_credential_spec_name` (String) GMSACredentialSpecName is the name of the GMSA credential spec to use.
-- `host_process` (Boolean) HostProcess determines if a container should be run as a 'Host Process' container.
-All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
-In addition, if HostProcess is true then HostNetwork must also be set to true.
-- `run_as_user_name` (String) The UserName in Windows to run the entrypoint of the container process.
-Defaults to the user specified in image metadata if unspecified.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.

 <a id="nestedatt--spec--max_scale--metrics--exporter--resources"></a>
 ### Nested Schema for `spec.max_scale.metrics.exporter.resources`